NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Here, you again used `escapeShellArg` and string interpolation to generate a Nix string, this time producing a pipe-separated list of geocoded location attributes.

-The `generate.requestParams` value was also set to the resulting list of strings, which gets appended to the `generate.requestParams` list defined in `default.nix`, thanks to the default merging behavior of the `list` type.
+The `requestParams` value was also set to the resulting list of strings, which gets appended to the `requestParams` list defined in `default.nix`, thanks to the default merging behavior of the `list` type.

 ## Dealing with multiple markers

 When defining multiple markers, determining an appropriate center or zoom level for the map may be challenging; it's easier to let the API do this for you.

-To achieve this, make the following additions to `marker.nix`, above the `generate.requestParams` declaration:
+To achieve this, make the following additions to `marker.nix`, above the `requestParams` declaration:

 ```diff
 # marker.nix